djeada/E-Goat/README.md

 - They offer responsiveness and scalability in server applications, enabling the handling of numerous incoming requests at once.
 - Concurrent running of background tasks, such as sending keep-alive signals, without impacting the main application is possible.

+One server socket per node, and N client sockets: In this setup, each node maintains a server socket to listen for incoming connections and a client socket for every other node in the network to initiate connections.
+This could work but it can be resource-intensive and might not scale well.
+As the number of nodes increases, the number of sockets also increases quadratically, leading to more complexity in managing connections.

+Socket-per-thread approach: Here, each socket connection (whether client or server) is managed by a separate thread.
+This approach can be effective at handling multiple simultaneous connections as it allows for concurrent processing of each connection.
+However, it can also become resource-intensive as the number of threads increases, as each thread consumes system resources (e.g., memory for stack space).
+There's also the added complexity of thread management and synchronization to prevent data races and inconsistencies.

 ## Areas for Improvement and Expansion

 E-Goat currently lacks: